Doctor of Occupational Therapy (OTD) Program

 How is the OTD different than the MOT?

 The Master of Occupational Therapy and the Doctor of Occupational Therapy programs differ by format, research requirements, and clinical experience.
 The OTD is a full-time program with classes offered on weekdays.
 In addition, students in the OTD program will complete one additional clinical rotation (Level III Fieldwork).
 The OTD program has a focus on research application, while the MOT program has a focus on evidence-based practice.
-MOT classes are offered one day per week, allowing for working professionals to remain in their jobs while going to school.
+MOT classes are offered two days per week, allowing for working professionals to remain in their jobs while going to school.